RaphielGang/Telegram-Paperplane/README.md

 - I am not responsible for any improper use of this bot
 - This bot is intended for the purpose of having fun with memes
 - as well as efficiently managing groups
-- You ended up spamming groups, getting reported left and right, and the Telegram Team deleted your account?
+- You ended up spamming groups, getting reported left and right,
+- and the Telegram Team deleted your account?
 - And then you pointed your fingers at me for getting yourself reported?
-- I will laugh at you, because thats gay af
+- I will laugh at you.
 - /
 ```

 # Contact
 If you just want to stay in the loop about new features or
 announcements you can join the [news channel](https://t.me/maestro_userbot_channel).